RotorHazard/RotorHazard/doc/Shutdown Button.md

 * When a system shutdown is in progress, the buzzer will emit a series of short beeps (for several seconds), followed by a long beep.
 (At this point it is safe to power down the timer.)

+### Configuration Parameters

+The following parameters may be configured (in 'src/server/config.json') under "GENERAL":

+* SHUTDOWN_BUTTON_GPIOPIN : The GPIO pin number on the Raspberry Pi for the shutdown button (defaults to 18)

+* SHUTDOWN_BUTTON_DELAYMS : The length of time (in milliseconds) that the button needs to be held to initiate a shutdown (defaults to 2500)

 <br/>

 -----------------------------